DeebotUniverse/docs/docs/integrations/home-assistant/examples/commands.md

 !!! tip

+    To find out the correct coordinates use the following steps:

+    1. Use the app to send the vacuum to a custom area
+    2. Use the dev tools to listen for the event `deebot_cleaning_job`, which will be fired at the start/end of a cleaning job
+    3. At the end of the job you can find your coordinates under `data->content`

-    Use the app to send the vacuum to a custom area and afterwards search your logs for `Last custom area values (x1,y1,x2,y2):` entries to get the coordinates.
+    Also the coordinates will be logged on `debug`.
+After activating debug logs, you can search your logs for `Last custom area values (x1,y1,x2,y2):` to get the coordinates.